 The horrific murder of Hannah Clarke and her three children Aaliyah, Laianah and Trey last month by her former partner has renewed an important conversation about the prevalence of men’s violence against women in Australia.

-The discussion has focused on the critical legal and funding issues that need to be addressed, but many experts have also argued that we must all work to change attitudes and behaviours of people long before they commit violence.
+The discussion has focused on the critical legal and funding issues that need to be addressed, but many experts argue that we must also work to change attitudes and behaviours to prevent violence long before it ever occurs.
 As domestic violence researcher Dr Sue Heward-Belle argues:

 As Australia is left reeling over the tragic deaths of yet another woman and her young children, we must reflect on our own attitudes towards domestic violence, and what we can do as a community to counter these types of behaviours.

-We need to treat violence against women as the crisis it is.
+We can treat violence against women as the crisis it is.

 On average in Australia, one woman a week and one man a month is killed by a current or former partner.
 One in six (1.6 million) women have experienced physical and/or sexual violence by a partner since age 15.